Vibe Coding vs Research-Driven Development

 Research keywords from real data

-lookup_keywords and suggest_keywords pull actual search volumes, competition scores, and CPC from DataForSEO.
-Not guesses — real numbers. “vibe coding” is emerging. “marketing agent” gets 74,000 searches per month at LOW competition.
-These facts change what you build.
+lookup_keywords and suggest_keywords pull actual search volumes, competition scores, and CPC from Google Ads.
+Not guesses, real numbers. “vibe coding” is emerging, “marketing agent” gets 74,000 searches per month at LOW competition, and these facts change what you build.

 2